What Is Multidisciplinary Care for Mesothelioma?

 Can I request a second opinion from a mesothelioma specialist at a different cancer center?

 Yes, you can request a second opinion about your diagnosis or treatment options from a mesothelioma specialist at a different cancer facility.
-Mesothelioma is very rare, so many doctors and oncologists may not have experience treating it.
+Mesothelioma is rare, so many doctors and oncologists may not have experience treating it.

 Does insurance or Medicare cover multidisciplinary care?